 Digital Keys & Second LCDs

 The GRP series helps users easily stay connected.
 Each model supports digital multi-purpose keys to allow their LCD screens to provide multiple pages of speed-dial/BLF keys.
-The GRP2614 and GRP2616 add an entire second LCD screen, the GRP2604 includes additional paper BLF keys, and the GRP2615 is compatible with the GBX20 EXT module.
+The GRP2614 and GRP2616 add an entire second LCD screen, the GRP2604 includes additional paper BLF keys, and the GRP2615 and GRP2624 are compatible with the GBX20 EXT module.

 The GRP series was designed from scratch to provide sleek models with ergonomic handsets that also are engineered for maximum audio quality.
 Their eye-catching design gives a great impression to staff, customers, and visitors.